Sitges: Carnival

 For over a century, Sitges has celebrated Carnestoltes, or Carnival, between the months of February and March, according to the liturgical calendar.
 The festivities begin on Dijous Gras, or Fat Thursday, with King Carnestoltes' arrival.
 They continue until the burial of the sardine — late afternoon on Ash Wednesday.

 Folk dances and xatonades (traditional local salad served with assorted omelets) are also characteristic carnival elements.
 The two most important moments are the Rua de la Disbauxa, or the Debauchery Parade, on Sunday night and the Rua de l'Extermini, or Extermination Parade, on Tuesday night.
 Around forty floats with more than 2,000 participants fill Sitges.
-Many people come from all around to see it, describing it as a favourite time of year because of the celebration.
+Many people come from all around to see it, describing it as a favourite time of year because of the celebration..

+Festivals and regular events

+Beyond the famous Sitges Carnival, Sitges is the destination for several other well-known international activities.